Updated: Mar 28

 A marketing plan is not meant to stay the same.
-Your business and the market change every day and at some point, what might not seem so important today could tomorrow mean all the difference in whether you stay in business or close.
+Your business and the market change every day and at some point, what might not seem so important today could tomorrow mean all the difference in whether you stay in business or have to shut down.

-Just think about all the businesses that had to react to the 2020 COVID-19 pandemic.
+Just think about all the businesses that had to react to the COVID pandemic.
 Some were already gaining online presence (storefronts or online delivery options), but some were not able to adapt and ultimately failed.

 As a general rule you should review your marketing plan at least once a quarter.
 Some items such as the brand guide will likely stay constant, for consistency, and will only see change one every couple of years or so.
 However, the market landscape items such as competition, voice of the customer, or government policy can change much faster and should be reviewed regularly to ensure you are making the best decisions with the most up to date information.